aabg21/angular-training-slides/_includes/directives.md

 <!-- .slide: id="directives-ngstyle-1" -->
 ## `NgStyle` Directive (1/2)

-Directive that modifies the `style` attribute of a component
+- Directive that modifies the `style` attribute of a component
+- The `NgClass` directive can be used with objects and attributes.

 ```ts
 @Component({